-Released alongside the AT2050, which is another successor to the AT2020, the Audio Technica 2035 is a fixed cardioid large-diaphragm condenser mic.
-It’s a side-address mic designed to look similar to the AT2020, with an all-metal case in satin black and two slide-switches for the low-cut filter and the pad located at the base of the body.
+Released alongside the AT2050, which is another successor to the AT2020, the Audio Technica 2035 is a fixed large-diaphragm cardioid condenser microphone.
+It’s a side-address mic designed to look similar to the AT2020, with an all-metal case in satin black and two slide switches for the low-cut filter and the pad located at the base of the body.

 Low Frequency Roll-Off